anamud/mir-dev/docs/MIR_UG.md

 # Introduction

-MIR is a task-based runtime system library written using C99.
+MIR is a task-based runtime system library written using C99 that provides detailed thread-based and task-based performance.
 MIR scales well for medium-grained task-based programs.
-MIR provides a simple native interface for writing task-based programs.
-In addition, a subset of the OpenMP 3.0 tasks interface is supported.
-MIR is flexible --- the user can experiment with different scheduling policies.
+MIR supports subset of the OpenMP 3.0 tasks interface and a low level native interface for writing task-based programs.
+MIR allows the user to experiment with memory distribution policies and different scheduling policies.
 Example: Locality-aware scheduling and data distribution on NUMA systems.
-MIR supports extensive performance analysis and profiling features.
-Users can quickly solve performance problems using detailed thread-based and task-based performance information profiled by MIR.

 # Intended Audience
 MIR is intended to be used by advanced task-based programmers.
 Knowledge of compilation and runtime system role in task-based programming is required to use and appreciate MIR.